-However, Policy 2 is broadly consistent with Policy S/7 (as proposed to be modified in November 2016) which allows development to be permitted outside of development frameworks if it is part of an allocation within a Neighbourhood Plan.

-Policy 2 is a response to a specific set of local circumstances in the NP area.
+- H/19 Dwellings to Support a Rural-based Enterprise - S/7 Development Frameworks - 6.28 Policy GAL/2 departs from the approach set out in H/17 and H/19 because it takes a more flexible approach towards creation of new dwellings in the countryside.
+It does so by applying a blanket approach across all piggery sites.
+Policy GAL/2 also departs from the approach set out in H/17 by resisting other residential conversions in the NP area. - 6.29 Policy GAL/2 is broadly consistent with Policy S/7 which allows development to be permitted outside of development frameworks if it is part of an allocation within a Neighbourhood Plan. - 6.30 Policy GAL/2 is a response to a specific set of local circumstances in the NP area.
 It is a planned approach which has resulted from a creative exercise by the community to bring forward potential sites in a balanced way where economic, social and environmental goals are jointly and simultaneously sought through the planning system.
-Policy 2 is also informed by the Character Assessment supporting the plan and seeks to positively manage the impact of new residential development on the openness of the Land Settlement by restricting it to the existing settlement pattern.
-In order for the NP not to have unacceptable cumulative impacts and bring about an unintended quantity of development, Policy 2, is justified in taking a cautious approach to development proposals which could allow for other residential development in the NP area.
-Policy 2 is a locally-specific interpretation of the more strategic Local Plan policies but overall, it is in broad conformity with the intentions and principles underpinning both adopted and emerging Local Plan policies.
+Policy GAL/2 is also informed by the Character Assessment supporting the plan and seeks to positively manage the impact of new residential development on the openness of the Land Settlement by restricting it to the existing settlement pattern.
+In order for the NP not to have unacceptable cumulative impacts and bring about an unintended quantity of development, Policy GAL/2, is justified in taking a cautious approach to development proposals which could allow for other residential development in the NP area.
+Policy GAL/2 is a locally-specific interpretation of the more strategic South Cambridgeshire Local Plan 2011-2031 policies but overall, it is in broad conformity with the intentions and principles underpinning the adopted Local Plan policies.

-Policy 3: Road usage limitation in the Neighbourhood Plan area
+Policy GAL/3: Road usage limitation in the Neighbourhood Plan area